DINING

 Unzen City, Nagasaki Prefecture

-Tanaka Fresh Fish Shop
+Tanaka Fresh Fish Store

 Unzen City, Nagasaki Prefecture